Iranian Students' News Agency: History

 Iranian Students' News Agency was established in December 1999 in order to report on news from Iranian universities.

-During its first five years, the agency (ISNA) performed an influential role in the country socio-political sphere and "embodied the view of a news agency as having a role not only in the coverage of events, but also as an active agent of social change through discursive interventions".
-It was able to "intervene in the social discourse in Iran: foregrounding a social issue, thematizing a discourse and problematizing social issues in order to open up a new kind of discourse".

 During the period of 1999 to 2005, "While taking a reformist view of events, ISNA managed to remain politically independent.
 It, however, maintained its loyalty to the former president and carried a section devoted to "Khatami's perspectives".
 It was considered "the official voice of Iranian students", However, after Khatami's era, due to changes in the political environment (Ahmadinejad era) and leaving of its first managing director, ISNA has been seen as losing its reformist streak.

 In January 2005 a server called The Planet unilaterally stopped hosting the website of the ISNA.
 ISNA said that they did not receive a reason for the closure, and had only been informed 48 hours before the move.
 An Iranian government official later accused the United States of ordering the shutdown.
 The incident led to new calls for Iran to develop its own satellite communication technology.

 After Abolfazl Fateh's resignation in September 2005, Mehdi Nad'alizadeh, ISNA's head of political news was appointed as ISNA's director.
 He was replaced by Hamid Hasan-Zadeh in 2007.